 Filing Bankruptcy in Utah

-Bring all the paperwork to our Ogden office and we will help you determine which bankruptcy you need to file.
+Bring all the paperwork to our Layton office and we will help you determine which bankruptcy you need to file.
 Paperwork must be filed at the correct Utah district bankruptcy court.
 The forms that need to be filed will discuss your current financial situation and recent financial transactions.
 The requirements for Chapter 13 are different for Chapter 7, which is why we recommend you contact our office to discuss your current financial situation and what we can do to help you regain your financial life.

 After the paperwork has been filed with a bankruptcy court an automatic stay will go into effective immediately.
 An automatic stay will prevent creditors from making contact with you or staking claim to your property.
 An automatic stay can stop foreclosure proceedings, which allows you to save your home!

 Once you file, the courts will assume legal control of your debt and property that is not covered by your Utah exemptions.
 A trustee will be appointed to your case and they will oversee that your creditors are paid as much as possible.
 A trustee will review the paperwork, your assets, and exemptions you wish to claim.
-The trustee can challenge any element of your case, which is why it is essential to work with our bankruptcy office in Ogden to ensure the paperwork is filled out correctly and filed with the appropriate court.
+The trustee can challenge any element of your case, which is why it is essential to work with our bankruptcy office in Layton to ensure the paperwork is filled out correctly and filed with the appropriate court.

 341 Meeting of Creditors